ResearchComputing/Documentation/docs/programming/parallel-programming-fundamentals.md

 ![](https://hpc.llnl.gov/sites/default/files/hybrid_mem2.gif "hybrid_model")

-(Image courtesy of LLNL <https://computing.llnl.gov/tutorials/parallel_comp/> )
+(Image courtesy of LLNL <https://hpc.llnl.gov/documentation/tutorials/introduction-parallel-computing-tutorial##MemoryArch> )

-Summit utilizes a hybrid distributed/shared model: there are 380 nodes, each having 24 cores.
+Alpine utilizes a hybrid distributed/shared model: there are 188 AMD Milan Compute nodes, 184 having 64 cores.
+4 with 48 cores.

 ### Tools for Parallel Programming

 Two common solutions for creating parallel code are OpenMP and MPI.
-Both solutions are limited to the C++ or Fortran programming languages.
-(Though other languages may be extended with C++ or Fortran code to utilize OpenMP or MPI.)
+Both solutions are limited to the C++ or Fortran programming languages (though, other languages may be extended with C++ or Fortran code to utilize OpenMP or MPI).

 #### OpenMP